-The portfolio turnover rate for the High Income Fund over the most recent fiscal years ended December 31 is set forth below.
+The portfolio turnover rate for the High Income Fund over the last two fiscal years ended December 31 is set forth below.

-The portfolio turnover rate for the Equity Opportunity Fund over the most recent fiscal years ended December 31 is set forth below.
+The portfolio turnover rate for the Equity Opportunity Fund over the last two fiscal years ended December 31 is set forth below.